Conferences

 THE OHTA 33RD ANNUAL CONFERENCE 2010

-With the theme “A Diverse Heritage: organs in historic urban and rural settings in New South Wales”, plans are well advanced for the 2010 OHTA conference, which will take place in Sydney and the Central West of NSW, 5 - 11 April 2010.
-The post-Easter time is designed to attract students to the conference, for whom attendance at other times has proven difficult in recent years, owing to changes in the University calendar.
-The conference will feature about 29 organs, including instruments by Hill & Son, Forster & Andrews, Fincham, Puget, Pogson, Norman & Beard, Leggo, Walker, Davidson, Hunter, Brindley & Foster, Richardson and Dodd.
+With the theme “A Diverse Heritage: organs in historic urban and rural settings in New South Wales”, the 2010 OHTA conference took place in Sydney and the Central West of NSW, 5 - 11 April 2010.
+The post-Easter time was designed to attract students to the conference, for whom attendance at other times has proven difficult in recent years, owing to changes in the University calendar.
+The conference featured about 29 organs, including instruments by Hill & Son, Forster & Andrews, Fincham, Puget, Pogson, Norman & Beard, Leggo, Walker, Davidson, Hunter, Brindley & Foster, Richardson and Dodd.

 Click here to download the conference brochure.